 Firstly, you have to consider the state of the DevOps market today.
-According to LinkedIn, 2018 saw DevOps Engineer become the most recruited for job title, with on average, around 8 jobs advertised per DevOps Engineer in London.
-With this level of competition, every employer looking to hire these high demand, low supply specialists, need to have a well thought out strategy to attract and retain such in demand talent pools.
+With the amount of DevOps roles on the market and the level of competition, every employer looking to hire these high demand, low supply specialists, needs to have a well thought out strategy to attract and retain such in demand talent pools.

 As you may imagine, when these companies are then also faced with the struggle of hiring teams en-masse, and ensuring a culture fit along the way, these difficulties are even further compounded.
 Indeed, we’ve found that candidates and clients alike all maintain that organisational issues - such as culture, leadership and a shortage of skills in-house – are all more likely to cause problems when it comes to hiring and employment than external factors.

 Here at Third Republic, we recognise these issues; and we’ve seen them come up time and time again in several of the hiring projects we’re currently working on.
 Our clients span numerous industries, including e-commerce, financial services, private and public sector consultancies, video streaming agencies, and gambling and gaming companies, and the one thing they all have in common is the aim to grow of build a DevOps team of like-minded engineers.

 To gain further understanding on how organisations can beat the fundamental difficulties of hiring today, we harnessed the power of our network and posed them the question: